 It’s time to look at things differently!

-Here are some practical tips on how to start journaling for beginners.
+Here are some tips for beginners on how to start journaling:

 Choose a Dedicated Time of the Day